Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – June 2021

 If the auctioned property or service is donated, its commercial value is a non-monetary contribution.

-Note: If the commercial value of a non-monetary contribution is $200 or less, and it is from an individual not in that business, the contribution amount is deemed to be nil.
+Note: If the commercial value of a non-monetary contribution is $200 or less, and it is from an individual not in the business of providing that property or service, the contribution amount is deemed to be nil.

 An individual who buys an auctioned property or service makes a contribution if the bid amount exceeds the fair market value of the property or service.
 The fair market value is generally the amount that would be paid for the property or service in a commercial market.

 Even if the fair market value of the item is $200 or less, its value is still deducted from the bid amount to arrive at the contribution amount.
 The de minimis threshold does not apply in this case because the sale of the property or service is the fundraising activity.
+(See When is a benefit central? above.)
 Therefore, regardless of the value of the auctioned property or service, the contribution amount is always the winning bid amount less the fair market value of the item.

 However, if the auctioned property or service is not available on a commercial basis, the entire amount of the winning bid is a contribution under the Canada Elections Act.
 Note that under Canada Revenue Agency rules, this type of contribution is not eligible for a tax receipt because the value of the advantage cannot be determined.